 - 2. When you’re ready to freeze the mixture, transfer it to an ice-cream maker and spin according to the manufacturer’s instructions.
-Eat immediately, or transfer to an airtight container, cover, and freeze for up to 1 week.
+Eat the cantaloupe sorbet immediately, or transfer to an airtight container, cover, and freeze for up to 1 week.
 (Fruit sorbets tend to be best if enjoyed the same day.)

 This cantaloupe sorbet highlights the melon and its freshness in a preparation that couldn’t be simpler.
 I was intrigued by the addition of cayenne for heat and it was a nice surprise at the end of each spoonful.
 I do see the recipe working equally well if your preference is to omit the cayenne.
 Depending on the ripeness of your melon, you may also choose to reduce the amount of sugar a bit.
 My melon was very ripe and the total fruit stickiness was almost too much for me.